cycscarlos/cycscarlos/README.md

 <p style="text-align:justify; font-size:18px">

+            "Electronic engineer, specialized in software engineering.
+I worked for over 25 years as a system programmer, and specialist for IBM's mainframe technologies.
+            Later, I specialized in microwave telecommunications networks, and electronic security systems, a field in which I have been working for over 20 years, developing important and complex projects.

-            "I have been hired by more than 40 companies and corporations to give them support and consulting in developing and implementing of complex technical projects in the computing sciences, networking, and electronics security systems engineering areas.
+            I have been hired by more than tens of companies and corporations to give them support and consulting in the implementing of complex technical projects in the computing, networking, and electronics security systems areas.

-            I worked for over 25 years as a system programmer, and specialist for IBM's mainframe computer technologies.
-After that phase ended, I specialized in microwave telecommunications and electronic security systems, a field in which I have been working for over 20 years, developing important and complex projects.

-            As a software developer, in my free time, I develop websites and applications for desktop computers and smartphones.
-This passion requires me to stay updated on new technologies and trends within the web software development ecosystem."
+            As well, I develop professional websites and apps for desktop and smartphones.
+            This passion requires me to stay updated on new technologies and trends within the web software development ecosystem, therefore I have become an eternal student."

             My complete portfolios can be see at the following links: